Dua Zehra case: Later developments

 In a further twist in the case, Karachi Police later told the court that 24 people, including Dua's purported husband Zaheer, were found to be involved in the abduction and child marriage While on the other hand Dua's father sought the removal of the Investigation Officer which the court granted and asked the new IO to submit challan in the case.
+On March 8, 2025, a Court has ruled that the marriage of Dua Zehra and Zaheer Ahmed is valid, dismissing a petition that sought to declare their Nikah (marriage contract) as fake.